docchang/TicTacToe/README.md

 4. Check winning by looking at a list of horizontal, vertical, diagonal right, diagonal left

 ####AI:
-1. Build an profile for each list of horizontal, vertical, diagonal right, diagonal left
+1. Build a profile per list of horizontal, vertical, diagonal right, diagonal left
-2. Checking if there is a threat and assign the highest weight for it
+2. Checking if there is a threat and assign the appropriate weight
 3. Sorting available moves by weight
 4. Determine game over sequence